This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

-Rockfish is a mild-flavored white fish that hails from the Pacific ocean.
-It’s also known by other names, such as Striped Bass, Rock Cod, and even Pacific Red Snapper.
-There are even more varieties than what I listed!
+Rockfish is a mild-flavored white fish that hails from the Pacific Ocean.
+It’s also known by other names, such as Striped Bass, Rock Cod, and Pacific Red Snapper.

 Where Can I Buy Rockfish?

-We chose to serve sauteed spinach and instant pot white rice with our rockfish.
-Both are mild sides that help compliment the savory yet gentle flavor of the lemony & buttery rockfish.
+We served sauteed spinach and instant pot white rice with our rockfish.
+Both are mild sides that help complement the savory yet gentle flavor of the lemony & buttery rockfish.

 For the spinach, we used the same hot skillet we used to saute the rockfish.
 With the skillet hot, simply add 2 or 3 large handfuls of spinach and cook for 1 minute or so.